 Kayla Feder Sensei, 7th Dan

 Kayla Feder Sensei, 7th dan, Aikikai, is the dojo cho at Aikido of Berkeley.
-In 1973 at the age of 9 Kayla Sensei fell in love with Aikido and has been dedicated to growing in the art and training continuously for 48 years.
+In 1973 at the age of 9 Kayla Sensei fell in love with Aikido and has been dedicated to growing in the art and training continuously for 50 years.
 For the first 20 years of her practice, she was greatly inspired by training under Morihiro Saito Shihan, who was one of the founder’s closest students.
 In 1980 Kayla Sensei traveled to Iwama, Japan to train with Saito Shihan as an uchi deshi (live-in apprentice).
-During subsequent trips to study Aikido in Japan, Sensei trained under a number of other Shihan who were close students to the founder, among many: Kisshomaru Ueshiba (O-Sensei’s son), Seiichi Sugano, Motomichi Anno, and Kazuo Chiba.
+During subsequent trips to study Aikido in Japan, Sensei trained with a number of other Shihan who were close students to the founder, among many: Kisshomaru Ueshiba (O-Sensei’s son), Seiichi Sugano, Motomichi Anno, and Kazuo Chiba.
 Since childhood she has also practiced with and been strongly influenced by Frank Doran Shihan, Robert Nadeau Shihan, and Hiroshi Ikeda Shihan.

 Kayla Sensei has taught seminars throughout the US, Europe, and Israel.
 In addition to her Aikido accomplishments she received a Masters degree in Holistic Health Education from JFK University in 1998.